sdo992/tarohsnap/README.md

 - One backup per day
 - Deletes archived files in a given length of time
 - Keeps a log file of all activities performed
+- Started error handling 04 May 2020, specifically exiting if tarsnap does not exist on the system and logging it to the system's log

 Future goals: